Some bounds for the annihilators of local cohomology and Ext modules: Introduction

 \section{\bf Introduction}

 Throughout the paper, $R$ is a commutative Noetherian ring with nonzero identity.
-The $i$-th local cohomology of an $R$-module $X$ with respect to an ideal $\fa$ was defined by Grothendieck as follows:
+The $i$-th local cohomology of an $R$-module $M$ with respect to an ideal $\fa$ was defined by Grothendieck as follows:

-see \cite{bs, bh} for more details.
+see \cite{bs, bh, h} for more details.

-In this section, we assume $M$ is a non-zero finitely generated $R$-module, $N$ is a Gorenstein $R$-module (it means that $N$ is a non-zero finitely generated $R$-module such that $\id_{R_\fp}N_\fp=\depth_{R_\fp}N_\fp$ for all maximal ideal $\fp$ in $\supp_RN$), $0=M_1\cap\dots\cap M_n$ is a minimal primary decomposition of the zero submodule of $M$ with $\ass_R(M/M_i)=\{\fp_i\}$ for all $1\leq i\leq n$ and $\fa$ is an ideal of $R$.
+In this section, we assume $M$ is a non-zero finitely generated $R$-module, $N$ is a Gorenstein $R$-module, $0=M_1\cap\hdots\cap M_n$ is a minimal primary decomposition of the zero submodule of $M$ with $\ass_R(M/M_i)=\{\fp_i\}$ for all $1\leq i\leq n$ and $\fa$ is an ideal of $R$.
 We refer the reader to \cite[Sec.
 6]{mat} for basic properties of primary decomposition of modules and to \cite{s, s2} for more details about the Gorenstein modules (see also the paragraph before Lemma \ref{gor}).

-We denote, for an $R$-module $X$, $\sup\{i\in\N_0: \h i{\fa}X\neq 0\}$ by $\cd {\fa}X$.
-Assume $d=\dim_RM<\infty$.
+We denote, for an $R$-module $M$, $\sup\{i\in\N_0: \h i{\fa}M\neq 0\}$ by $\cd {\fa}M$.
+Assume $d=\dim_R(M)<\infty$.
 By Grothendieck's Vanishing Theorem, $\cd{\fa}M\leq d$.
 When $\cd{\fa}M=d$, then we have

 This equality is proved by Lynch \cite[Theorem 2.4]{l} whenever $R$ is a complete local ring and $M=R$.
-In \cite[Theorem 2.6]{bag} Bahmanpour {\it et al.} proved that $\ann_R\left(\h d{\fa}M\right)=\ann_R(M/T_\fa(M))$ whenever $\fa=\fm$ and $R$ is a complete local ring, where $T_\fa(M)$ denotes the largest submodule $N$ of $M$ such that $\cd \fa N<\cd \fa M$.
+In \cite[Theorem 2.6]{bag} Bahmanpour {\it et al.} proved that $\ann_R\left(\h d{\fa}M\right)=\ann_R(M/T_R(\fa, M))$ whenever $\fa=\fm$ and $R$ is a complete local ring, where $T_R(\fa, M)$ denotes the largest submodule $N$ of $M$ such that $\cd \fa N<\cd \fa M$.
 Then Bahmanpour \cite[Theorem 3.2]{ba} extended the result of Lynch for the $R$-module $M$.
 Next, Atazadeh {\it et al.} \cite{asn1} proved this equality whenever $R$ is a local ring (not necessarily complete) and finally in \cite{asn2} they extended it to the non-local case.
-(Note that $T_\fa(M)=\bigcap_{\cd{\fa}{R/\fp_i}=\cd {\fa}M}M_i$ \cite[Remark 2.5]{asn1}, also, if $(R, \fm)$ is a complete local ring and $\fp\in\ass_R(M)$, then, by the Lichtenbaum-Hartshorne Vanishing Theorem, $\cd {\fa}{R/\fp}=d$ if and only if $\dim_R(R/\fp)=d$ and $\sqrt{\fa+\fp}=\fm$).
+(Note that $T_R(\fa, M)=\bigcap_{\cd{\fa}{R/\fp_i}=\cd {\fa}M}M_i$ \cite[Remark 2.5]{asn1}, also, if $(R, \fm)$ is a complete local ring and $\fp\in\ass_R(M)$, then, by the Lichtenbaum-Hartshorne Vanishing Theorem, $\cd {\fa}{R/\fp}=d$ if and only if $\dim_R(R/\fp)=d$ and $\sqrt{\fa+\fp}=\fm$).

 In the first section (see Theorem \ref{annh1} and Remark \ref{rem1}), for an arbitrary integer $t$, we give a bound for the annihilator of $\ext tRMN$ in terms of minimal primary decomposition of the zero submodule of $M$.
 More precisely, we show that